Inokinoki/inoki-blog/source/_posts/Bug_AX88179_178a_USB_Ethernet_adapter_Linux_Driver.md

 In VirtualBox, we setuped a bridged network via the device `Edimax EU-4306`, to connect the Virtual Machine with a raspberry.

-2. Bridged network on Raspberry PI
+2. Bridged network on Raspberry Pi

 {% asset_img topology.png Topology %}